quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### n-step Bootstrapping Concept

-Background context: This chapter introduces \(n\)-step bootstrapping, which unifies Monte Carlo (MC) methods and one-step temporal difference (TD) methods.
+Background context: This chapter introduces $n$-step bootstrapping, which unifies Monte Carlo (MC) methods and one-step temporal difference (TD) methods.
 The goal is to provide a flexible method that can smoothly transition between MC and TD approaches depending on the requirements of a given task.

-:p What are the key ideas behind \(n\)-step bootstrapping?
+:p What are the key ideas behind $n$-step bootstrapping?
 ??x
-\(n\)-step bootstrapping generalizes both Monte Carlo methods and one-step TD methods.
+$n$-step bootstrapping generalizes both Monte Carlo methods and one-step TD methods.
 It allows for updates based on an intermediate number of rewards, more than one but less than all until termination.
 This flexibility enables a smooth transition between MC and TD approaches, depending on the task requirements. x??

 ---

-#### Predicting Returns with \(n\)-step Bootstrapping
+#### Predicting Returns with $n$-step Bootstrapping

-Background context: The chapter starts by explaining how \(n\)-step bootstrapping can be used for predicting returns as a function of state for a fixed policy (\(v^\pi\)).
+Background context: The chapter starts by explaining how $n $-step bootstrapping can be used for predicting returns as a function of state for a fixed policy ($ v^\pi$).
 This involves updating an earlier estimate based on the difference from a later estimate, but with multiple steps between.

-:p What is the primary objective of using \(n\)-step bootstrapping in prediction?
+:p What is the primary objective of using $n$-step bootstrapping in prediction?
 ??x
-The primary objective is to predict returns as a function of state for a fixed policy (\(v^\pi\)) by updating an earlier estimate based on how it differs from a later estimate, but with multiple steps between.
+The primary objective is to predict returns as a function of state for a fixed policy ($v^\pi$) by updating an earlier estimate based on how it differs from a later estimate, but with multiple steps between.
 This approach provides a balance between the full information available at the end of an episode in MC methods and the limited horizon in one-step TD methods. x??

 ---

-#### Backup Diagrams for \(n\)-step Updates
+#### Backup Diagrams for $n$-step Updates

-Background context: The text describes backup diagrams for \(n\)-step updates, ranging from one-step TD to Monte Carlo methods.
+Background context: The text describes backup diagrams for $n$-step updates, ranging from one-step TD to Monte Carlo methods.
 Each method performs updates based on a different number of rewards.

 :p What do the backup diagrams in Figure 7.1 illustrate?
 ??x
-The backup diagrams in Figure 7.1 illustrate the range of \(n\)-step updates for estimating \(v^\pi\).
+The backup diagrams in Figure 7.1 illustrate the range of $n $-step updates for estimating $ v^\pi$.
 They show how one-step TD and Monte Carlo methods fit into this spectrum, with each method performing an update based on a different number of rewards. x??

 ---